-Other caffeine-free options include this hot chocolate squeaker toy and this set of three Santa’s Helpers toys.
-As with any new chew or toy, be sure to supervise your pup to make sure he doesn’t ingest any pieces.
+Some caffeine-free options include the Frisco hot cocoa squeaky toy and this set of three Frisco Santa’s Helpers toys.
+As with any new chew or toy, be sure to supervise your dog to make sure they don’t ingest any pieces.

 2. Bath brush

 Who says bath time can’t be fun?
 Pups like to be pampered, too.
-This bath brush from Bodhi Dog has 17,000+ ratings on Amazon and was a winner of the 2020 Family Choice Awards.
+This Bodhi Dog bath brush has 17,000+ ratings on Amazon and was a winner of the 2020 Family Choice Awards.
 It scrubs away dirt while giving your dog a gentle massage, making it a fun and practical dog stocking stuffer.

 3. Turkey + cranberry dog treats

-These turkey and cranberry dog treats from Zuke’s are shaped like holiday trees.
+These Zuke’s turkey and cranberry dog treats are shaped like holiday trees.
 They come in a mini size, making them a perfect stocking stuffer for dogs with refined palates.
-Other festive flavors include turkey and pumpkin and chicken, pumpkin, and apple.
+Other festive flavors include Milk-Bone turkey and pumpkin treats and Charlee Bear pumpkin and apple treats.

-For pups with sensitive stomachs, try the Gentle Snackers dog treats from Purina instead.
+For pups with sensitive stomachs, try the Purina Gentle Snackers dog treats instead.